 You’re likely not expecting much output from your new hire in week one.
 Load them up with reading material that you want them to know inside and out.
 Share old and updated sales decks, news releases, blogs, and so on.

 8. Give demos, schedule shadowing, and offer hands-on training

 Depending on how tech-heavy your business is, expect that your new hire will need a few demos to get acquainted, as well as time alone to play with the product and ask follow-up questions.

 Again, with output expectations low, take this slow time with your new hire to lead by example.
 Have them sit in on meetings, calls, or simply let them watch over your shoulder as you work, explaining as you go the expectations you have for when they take over.

-Continue to share content and resources that you want them to pour over during ramp up.
+In your new hire’s second week, continue to share content and resources that you want them to pour over during ramp-up.
 Depending on the level of your new hire, you might want to go over the coursework with them, reiterating and explaining as you go.